How much does a funeral cost in South Australia? (2026 guide)

 Crematorium fees in SA

-Lower crematorium fees contribute to SA's position at the lower end of the national pricing range.
-However, the crematorium fee is only one component of the total invoice.
-The professional service fee, coffin, and transport charges make up the larger portion.
+Lower crematorium fees are part of why SA sits cheaper overall, but the fee is only one component of the invoice.
+The professional service fee, coffin, and transport charges generally make up the larger portion.

 SA Government funeral assistance